-Last month's announcement that the Bill and Melinda Gates Foundation will give up to $ 140 million for a drug device manufacturer in Boston to develop an implantable subdermal device minipump to provide medicines for pre-exposure prophylaxis (PrEP) against infection HIV, which has focused attention on the future of PrEP.
-It would be the future of PrEP totally focused on implants or was this one of the many and varied options for people who want to use PrEP?
+Last month's announcement that the Bill and Melinda Gates Foundation will give up to $ 140 million to a drug maker in Boston to develop an implantable minipump subdermal device to provide pre-exposure prophylaxis (PrEP) drugs against infection by HIV, which has focused attention on the future of PrEP.
+Is the future of PrEP fully focused on implants or would this be one of the many and varied options for people who want to use PrEP?

 Implants and other long-acting drugs in the delivery systems have attracted interest as a means of providing PrEP because studies consistently show that non-adherence - missing doses or do not use an intravaginal ring - is strongly correlated with the lack PrEP protection.
 On the other hand, studies also show that people who maintain adequate levels of PrEP drugs are protected from HIV infection.

 Intarcia is a company based in Boston, implantable development of mini-pump about the size of a toothpick, also to inject a drug to control blood sugar in people with type 2.
 Product - ITCA Intarcia 650, which offers the drug exenatide to 2 type of diabetes - is already under review by the Food and Drug Administration of the United States, after the successful phase III trials and might turn out to be licensed at the end of 2017.